positlabs/SpectrumAnalyzer/README.md

 2. Load an mp3 file by clicking the 'load sound' button.

-3. Pick a value for the sample interval.
+3. Pick a value for the sample interval (100ms is pretty good).
 This will determine how often the data is updated.

 4. Play the song and let it run through to the end.